SU(2)-cyclic surgeries and the pillowcase: Relation to instanton L-spaces

 and if equality holds then we say that $Y$ is an \emph{instanton L-space}.

 \begin{theorem} If $K$ is $SU(2)$-averse with limit slope $r = r(K)$, then $S^3_s(K)$ is an instanton L-space for all rational

 In either case, $S^3_r(K)$ is an instanton L-space. \end{theorem}

-\begin{remark} Conjecturally, being an instanton L-space is the same as being an L-space in Heegaard Floer homology.
-This would imply for $SU(2)$-averse knots $K$ that all of the nonzero coefficients of $\Delta_K(t)$ are $\pm 1$ \cite{osz-lens}, that $K$ is fibered \cite{ni}, and that either $K$ or its mirror is strongly quasipositive \cite{hedden}.
-The proof of \cite[Theorem~1.10]{baldwin-sivek} shows that negative surgeries on strongly quasipositive knots are not instanton L-spaces, so Theorem~\ref{thm:l-space-surgeries} implies that a strongly quasipositive knot which is $SU(2)$-averse has positive limit slope. \end{remark}
+\begin{remark} A knot $K$ with instanton L-space surgeries is fibered, and either $K$ or its mirror is strongly quasipositive \cite{bs-lspace}.
+Conjecturally, being an instanton L-space is the same as being an L-space in Heegaard Floer homology; if true, this conjecture would further imply that all of the nonzero coefficients of $\Delta_K(t)$ are $\pm 1$ \cite{osz-lens}. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:l-space-surgeries}] Assume for now that $r(K) > 0$, and write $r(K) = \frac{p}{q}$ for coprime positive integers $p$ and $q$.
 Theorem~\ref{thm:finite-lines-converse} provides an integer $N > 0$ such that for all but finitely many $k>0$, $r(K) - \frac{1}{kN}$ is an $SU(2)$-cyclic surgery slope for $K$.
 (It is also at least $r(K) - 1 > 1$, hence positive.)
 In particular, this is true for all but finitely many multiples $k=qi$ of $q$, in which case the slopes in question are